Deepcoder2905/Crime-Cast-Forecasting/README.md

 # Crime-Cast Forecasting

-Crime-Cast Forecasting is a machine learning project that aims to predict crime occurrence using a dataset obtained from Kaggle.
+Crime-Cast Forecasting is a machine learning project that aims to predict crime categories using a dataset obtained from Kaggle.
 The project involves performing Exploratory Data Analysis (EDA), preprocessing the data, and training several machine learning models to forecast crimes.

 ## Table of Contents